lancemgiles/ruby_chess/README.md

-# Two player chess from the command line, written in Ruby
+# Two player chess
+Play from the command line.
+Written in Ruby